 The Portfolio may make short sales as part of its overall portfolio management strategies or to offset a potential decline in value of a security.
 A short sale involves the sale of a security that is borrowed from a broker or other institution to complete the sale.
 Short sales expose the Portfolio to the risk that it will be required to acquire, convert or exchange securities to replace the borrowed securities (also known as "covering" the short position) at a time when the securities sold short have appreciated in value, thus resulting in a loss to the Portfolio.
-When making a short sale (other than a "short sale against the box"), the Portfolio must segregate or "earmark" assets determined to be liquid by PIMCO in accordance with procedures established by the Board of Trustees or otherwise cover its position in a permissible manner.
+In accordance with current federal securities laws, rules and staff positions, when making a short sale (other than a "short sale against the box") the Portfolio must segregate or "earmark" assets determined to be liquid by PIMCO or otherwise cover its position in a permissible manner.
+A short sale is "against the box" to the extent that the Portfolio contemporaneously owns, or has the right to obtain at no added cost, securities identical to those sold short.
 The Portfolio may engage in short selling to the extent permitted by the 1940 Act and rules and interpretations thereunder and other federal securities laws.
 To the extent the Portfolio engages in short selling in foreign (non-U.S.) jurisdictions, the Portfolio will do so to the extent permitted by the laws and regulations of such jurisdiction.